SirDoctorPresident/braindump/README.md

 - [ ] Revisit UI element design.
 - [ ] Consider adding a "floating dock" with add, edit, delete, and rearrange icons that will appear beside whatever task is clicked

+### Additional Features

+- Allow user to generate task hierarchy during single task creation using enter/tabs
+- Switch delete and checkbox icons
+- Single/double tap to edit
+- "long press" to drag
+- Fix hover bug; hovering over an li should only highlight that li, not its children.
+(Need to make this a script event instead of a css event)
+- Fix checkboxes.
+Need to tie `checked` to the `completed` property of the corresponding task to fix key bug caused when removing tasks.
+- Add "flush" icon to todo title to remove completed task and preserve uncompleted ones